📘 MERCED COUNTY CEDS 2025–2030

 Project A: Rural Corridor Workforce Centers

-(Los Banos, Winton, Livingston, Delhi)
+(Los Banos, Winton, Livingston, Delhi, Gustine, Dos Palos)

 Project B: Behavioral Health Expansion